jennysloane/jfsloane/content/blog/air_quality/index.md

 ## Graphing the Results

-An AQI score of 2 is fair with an NO2 values between 51-100 and it’s recommended that “Unusually sensitive individuals should consider limiting prolonged outdoor exertion”, so I’ve added a dashed black line to the graph where the AQI score equals 2.
+An AQI score of 2 is “fair” with an NO2 values between 51-100 and it’s recommended that “Unusually sensitive individuals should consider limiting prolonged outdoor exertion”, so I’ve added a black dashed line to the graph where the AQI score equals 2.

 ``` r
 ggplot(houston_clean, aes(date, main.aqi, color = "#D95F02")) +